Sociology (BA)

 Honors Program

-Students with at least a 3.65 GPA both overall and in the major (or who have permission of the director of undergraduate studies) may elect to participate in our honors program.
+Students with at least a 3.65 GPA both overall and in the major (or who have permission of the director of undergraduate studies) may apply to our honors program.

 In the fall of senior year, honors students register for the first term of SOC-UA 950 Senior Honors Research Seminar to develop and structure their research projects.
-The faculty member teaching the course assists students in finding faculty thesis advisers.
-In the spring of senior year, honors students take the second term of SOC-UA 951 Senior Honors Research Seminar and work under the supervision of their selected adviser.
-The second semester of SOC-UA 951 Senior Honors Research Seminar counts as one of the required elective courses for the major.
+In the spring of senior year, honors students take the second term of SOC-UA 951 Senior Honors Research Seminar and work under the supervision of their selected faculty adviser and/or instructor.
+The first term of SOC-UA 950 Senior Honors Research Seminar will be used to satisfy the capstone requirement.
+The second semester of SOC-UA 951 Senior Honors Research Seminar counts as one of the elective courses for the major.
+Students must complete both semesters to be eligible to graduate with honors.

 Admissions